sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 ### Objective

-Our objective is to forecast severe COVID-19 illnesses among diabetes patients aged 40 to 6 in a reproducible and interpretable manner.
+Our objective is to forecast severe COVID-19 illnesses among diabetes patients aged 40 to 6 in aï¿½reproducibleï¿½andï¿½interpretableï¿½manner.
 Severe COVID-19 cases are defined based on these specific clinical criteria:
 1. The need for intubation.
 2. Requirement for artificial ventilation.